BhavyaLight/kaggle-predicting-Red-Hat-Business-Value/README.md

 *Note*: Before running the above code, download the data from Kaggle and store it in a directory called 'Data'.
 Extract the files and do not change the names.
 2. Run code for reducing redundant feature for performance improvement:
 `python preprocessing_elimate_redundancy.py --data_directory <file-path-to-Data-directory>`
+*Note*: Before running the above code, label encoded files from step 1 must be present in your data directory.
+Do not change their names.